-The horizontal integration platform for connecting smart end-user services with IoT networks and devices.
+The horizontal IoT integration platform for connecting smart cities, buildings and end-user services to IoT networks through ONE open API.

 - multipoint-to-multipoint connectivity with device and service interoperability

 - integration of live data from multiple network technologies and standards

 - standard APIs that allows service providers to focus on application development

 - IoT network control panel for full control of the IoT network and the devices